In the CD Molten Gold - An Anthology

 This is the first hit song with vocals by Paul Rodgers.
 He later joined Bad Company and also played with The Firm and Queen.

 The song is about a guy who picks up a girl on the street and takes her home for sex.
+His opening gambit:

 When Paul Rodgers teamed up with Queen in 2004 to tour as Queen + Paul Rodgers, this was a regular part of their set list and a crowd favorite.

-The album version is over a minute longer than the radio edit, which had a shorter guitar solo. (thanks, Bertrand - Paris, France)
+The album version is over a minute longer than the radio edit, which had a shorter guitar solo.

 The song has soundtracked numerous commercials in the UK, most famously in 1990 when it featured in a TV ad for Wrigley's chewing gum, which generated enough interest to return the tune to the UK charts.
 "I can't keep track of where it's turned up," Paul Rodgers ruefully told The Independent April 7, 2010.
 "Island Records owned the publishing rights to all our songs in perpetuity.
 In theory, they're supposed to call me and ask, 'Can we use this song in this way?' but they often don't.
 I think if the money's good enough, they just go, 'Yes!
 Wrigley's?
 YES!!'"

-A less satisfactorily tie-in came when the song was used to advertise a foot-odour powder on television.
+A less satisfactorily tie-in came when the song was used to advertise a foot-odor powder on television.
 "You use this stuff on your feet and the song comes on to signify that your feet are All Right Now, you see," Rogers said acidly.
 "I rang Chris Blackwell about it.
 He had it taken off pretty smartly."

-The song has been covered by many bands and artists including Mike Oldfield, Rod Stewart, Christina Aguilera, the Runaways and, ex-Wham! backing singers Pepsi & Shirlie.
+The song has been covered by many bands and artists, including Mike Oldfield, Rod Stewart, Christina Aguilera, the Runaways and, ex-Wham! backing singers Pepsi & Shirlie.

 This topped a 2010 online fan poll by UK radio station Planet Rock for the "Greatest Rock Singles."
 Said Paul Rodgers: "When I started writing 'All Right Now' the lyrics and the melody flowed easily.
 It felt special and it's still special to me and the fans.
 It's a 'must play' in my solo set."